AI is disrupting the world. Events are next.

 Another key application of a prediction model is to help a sales staff identify better leads.
 AI can use data collected over years of successful and unsuccessful ticket sales to draw a picture of the most probable conference attendee.
 You thought you were looking for any kind of veterinarian to attend your industry conference?
 Tomorrow, AI could narrow your search to vets in Michigan, Ohio, and Indiana, with staffs of 2-7, who also use paid social advertising in their marketing practices.
 Talk about a warm lead.

 Put a Brain in Their Pockets

 For most event planners, the first entry to AI is already in your pocket.
 An estimated 25% of mobile apps already incorporate some variety of AI into their infrastructure.
 Among the most common applications is the chatbot.
-You may call yours Alexa, Google, or Siri, but chatbots are are excellent way to cut through complex interfaces and get important information to your attendees.
+You may call your Alexa, Google, or Siri, but chatbots are are an excellent way to cut through complex interfaces and get important information to your attendees.
 When effective, chatbots can reduce the number of staff members you’ll need to employ on the ground.
 “How long is our lunch break?” can now be answered by Siri.